fx-giant/giant-documentations/visual/ticker.md

 Both **Subject** and **Category** accept String data type. **Subject** is the title of each row of record which could be hyperlinked and **Category** determines the grouping of each subject.

-## Other Settings

-### All/Top/Bottom

-By default, the option selected is All (which means, all the data points will be shown in the chart).
-Select Top or Bottom, followed by the number of data points required to show the selected number of top-most data rows **OR** selected number of bottom-most data rows.

 ### Message

 The **Message** binding accepts String data type and is shown below the subject input.
+It can be used to show a description of the subject or a brief explanation about the subject.

 ### Date Time

 The **Date Time** binding accepts Date and Time data type and is shown below the message input.
+It can be used to show the due date of an ongoing project or sub-project, or to show published date for news feed usage.

 ### Image URL